ess-dive-community/essdive-file-level-metadata/csv_dd_instructions/README.md

             i. "wave_\*\"
 6. View an example [CSV\_dd\_example](csv_dd_example.md).
-7. Save the CSV\_dd template following the [CSV Reporting Format guidance](https://github.com/ess-dive-community/essdive-csv-structure).
+7. Save the CSV\_dd template following the [CSV Reporting Format guidance](https://github.com/ess-dive-community/essdive-csv-structure) with the filename "dd.csv" or "\*\_dd.csv"
-8. Recommendations for naming the CSV\_dd with same name as the original data filename and append "\_dd".

         a.
-Use "\*" wildcard when the CSV\_dd applies to multiple CSV data files.
+CSV_dd could have the same name as the associated data filename

         b.
-For example - the same CSV\_dd applies to all soil core files in this data package

-            i. "soil_cores_\*\_dd.csv"
+Unique filename

+        c.
+Wildcard filename if CSV_dd applies to multiple data files (for example - "soil_cores_\*\_dd.csv")

 **Contents of the CSV\_dd**